Redislabs-Solution-Architects/redisbank-microservices/k8s/aks/aks.md

 Once you have container images in your Azure Container Registry, it's simply a matter of updating the Kubernetes manifests to match your configuration, and deploy them via `kubectl`.

-Check the deployment files for the databases in the [../aks/db](../aks/db) folder and the apps in the [../aks/apps](../aks/apps/) folder and replace the relevant placeholders (Docker hub or other ID and yourdomain and tld).
+Check the deployment files for the databases in the [../aks/db](../aks/db) folder and the apps in the [../aks/apps](../aks/apps/) folder and replace the relevant placeholders.

 For example, to deploy the account management microservice: